Create Access Tokens With JFrog CLI

 jf atc --refreshable --expiry=3600

 The token is refreshable, and a refresh token is returned for renewing it when it expires.
+On success:

 Important Notes

-• Default scope: Without --scope, --groups, or --grant-admin, the token has the same permissions as the creating user.
+• Default scope.
+Without --scope, --groups, or --grant-admin, the token has the same permissions as the creating user.

-• Admin-only flags: --grant-admin, --groups, and --scope require admin privileges.
+• Admin-only flags. --grant-admin, --groups, and --scope require admin privileges.
 Non-admin users can only create tokens for themselves.

-• Security: Tokens are displayed only once at creation time.
+• Security.
+Tokens are displayed only once at creation time.
 Store them securely.
 If lost, create a new token.